08/07/23 | Settlement Reached with Seaboard and Triumph

 The lawsuit states: “Defendant Processors engaged in the conspiracy to increase their profits by reducing labor costs, which comprise a substantial share of each Defendant Processor’s total operating costs.
 The intended and actual effect of Defendants’ conspiracy to fix compensation has been to reduce and suppress the wages, salaries, and benefits paid to Class Members…”

-METHODS OF WAGE & BENEFITS SUPPRESSION
+METHODS OF ALLEGED WAGE & BENEFITS SUPPRESSION

 The lawsuit highlights several specific methods that meat processing companies used to collectively suppress wages: